Flow measurement in the sewer network: Less construction work with advanced metering

 Table of Contents

-Knowing what is happening in the sewer is critical to the efficient operation of sewer systems.
-The amount of wastewater flowing through the network has a direct impact on environmental pollution, the capacity of wastewater treatment plants and their energy requirements for wastewater treatment.
-Flow data can be used to identify necessary construction measures and to detect damage or faults in the sewer network in good time.
+Understanding what is happening in the sewer system is crucial for the efficient operation of sewer facilities.
+The volume of wastewater flowing through the sewer network directly affects environmental impact, as well as the capacity of wastewater treatment plants and their energy requirements.
+Flow data can be used to identify necessary structural measures and detect damage or malfunctions in the sewer network in good time.

-Level and flow measurements in wastewater provide valuable insight into the condition and functionality of the wastewater network.
-For example, radar level measurements can be used to monitor heavy rainfall events, extraneous water discharges and other relevant events.
+Level and flow measurements in wastewater networks provide valuable insights into their condition and functionality.
+For instance, level measurements taken via radar can be used to monitor heavy rainfall events, extraneous water inflows, and other significant occurrences.
 This information may be sufficient for certain applications and existing structures.

 The change in flow measurement

-Traditionally, accurate measurement of wastewater flow has required complex structural measures to obtain reliable data.
-However, a recent revolution in sensor and transmission technology is opening up more and more applications where simple level measurement is no longer sufficient or would require extensive civil works.
+Traditionally, accurately measuring wastewater flow required complex construction work to obtain reliable data.
+However, recent advances in sensor and transmission technology are opening up more and more areas of application where simple level measurements are insufficient or extensive construction work would be required.

-Until now, many sewer operators have relied on structural measures to calculate flow.
-The wastewater flow was specifically influenced by the construction of venturi channels or weirs, so that a flow value could be determined by level measurements and mathematical calculations.
+Until now, many sewer system operators have relied on structural measures to calculate flow rates.
+The construction of Venturi flumes or weir edges has been used to influence the flow of wastewater specifically, enabling flow rates to be determined based on level measurements and mathematical calculations.

 Modern measurement systems: Less complexity, more precision

 In order to minimise the need for structural measures, more and more sensor manufacturers are offering advanced measuring systems that directly and accurately determine the flow rate.
-These systems measure the flow area (A) in square metres [m²] and the flow velocity (v) in metres per second [m/s] to calculate the flow rate in cubic metres per second [m³/s] or litres per second [l/s].
+These systems measure the flow area (A) in square metres (m²) and the flow velocity (V) in metres per second (m/s) in order to calculate the flow rate in cubic metres per second (m³/s) or litres per second (l/s).

 Magnetic inductive flowmeters (MID)

-Magnetic inductive flowmeters are considered one of the most accurate and reliable methods of flow measurement.
-The flow rate is measured based on changes in the magnetic field of the flowing liquid.
-However, this method is very bulky and energy consuming and only works when there is complete flow through the sensor.
-MID systems offer high accuracy and are primarily used in areas where precision is of the utmost importance.
+Magnetic inductive flow sensors are considered to be one of the most accurate and reliable methods of measuring flow.
+They measure flow based on changes in the magnetic field of the flowing liquid.
+However, this method requires considerable structural and energy expenditure, and it only works when the sensor is completely filled with fluid.
+MID systems offer high measurement accuracy and are primarily used in areas where precision is paramount.

 Measurement methods with low structural and energy requirements

-Measurement methods with lower structural and energy requirements are divided into two categories: measurement in the medium and non-contact measurement.
-Lower accuracies compared to these flow measurements are accepted in order to significantly reduce installation and operating costs.
-As a result, not just one point in the sewer network can be monitored with the same or lower budget, but a large number of measurement points with minimal structural effort.
-Battery powered devices are a significant cost saving factor here.
+Measurement methods that require less construction and energy fall into two categories: medium-contact and non-contact.
+Lower accuracy for these flow measurements is accepted in order to significantly reduce installation and operating costs.
+Consequently, the same or a lower budget can be used to monitor not just one point in the sewer network, but a large number of measuring points with minimal construction effort.
+Battery-powered devices are a significant factor in achieving these cost savings.

 Measurement in the medium

-In this method, ultrasonic sensors are installed directly in the wastewater flow to measure the average flow velocity (v).
-In addition, the flow area (A) is determined by measuring the level, usually using a pressure probe, and taking into account the geometry of the sewer.
-However, this technique can have limitations, particularly at low water levels, when the flow velocity cannot be reliably measured, or when the sensors are heavily contaminated, which affects their accuracy.
+In this method, ultrasonic sensors are installed directly in the wastewater stream to measure the average flow velocity (v).
+The flow area (A) is then determined by measuring the water level using a pressure probe and taking the channel’s geometry into account.
+However, this technique has its limitations, particularly at low water levels when flow velocity cannot be reliably measured, or when the sensors are heavily contaminated, which affects accuracy.

 Non-contact measurement

-Non-contact measurement uses radar or laser systems to measure both the level and surface velocity of the wastewater flow.
-The level is used in conjunction with the channel geometry to calculate the flow area (A).
-The surface velocity gives an indication of the flow velocity, which is converted by manufacturer-specific algorithms to the mean flow velocity, which is then used to determine the flow rate.
-This method is particularly advantageous as it does not require direct contact with the wastewater and is therefore less susceptible to fouling, reducing maintenance costs.
+Non-contact measurement uses radar or laser systems to measure the level and surface velocity of wastewater flows.
+The level is used alongside the sewer geometry to calculate the flow area (A).
+Surface velocity provides information about flow velocity, which is converted into average flow velocity using manufacturer-specific algorithms.
+This is then used to determine the flow rate.
+This method is advantageous because it avoids direct contact with the wastewater, making it less susceptible to contamination and reducing maintenance costs.

 Flowtronics